Yassa: Further conjectured laws

 The exoteric aspect of Yassa outlined laws for various members of the Mongol community such as soldiers, officers and doctors.
 The Yassa aimed at three things: obedience to Genghis Khan, a binding together of the nomad clans and the merciless punishment of wrongdoing.
 It concerned itself with people, not property.
 Unless a man confessed, he was not judged guilty.
 The purpose of many decrees was probably to eliminate social and economic disputes among the Mongols and future allied peoples.
 Among the rules were the ban on cattle raiding.
 It represented a day-to-day set of rules for people under Mongol control that was strictly enforced.

 The Yassa also addressed and reflected Mongol cultural and lifestyle norms.
 Death via decapitation was the most common punishment unless the offender was of noble blood, when the offender would be killed by way of back-breaking, without shedding blood.
 Even minor offences were punishable by death.
 For example, a soldier would be put to death if he did not pick up something that fell from the person in front of him.
 Those favored by the Khan were often given preferential treatment within the system of law and were allowed several chances before they were punished.

 As Genghis Khan had set up an institution that ensured complete religious freedom, people under his rule were free to worship as they pleased if the laws of the Yassa were observed.

+Women's Rights

+The Yassa established advanced measures regarding women: it prohibited the kidnapping of women, adultery, and the sale of women.
+The law established that all of a man's children, whether by his wife or concubine, and whether male of female, were legitimate heirs.
+It also authorized women to enter the military, and they could hold various military positions, including the defense of the battlefield.